 He was happy and excited to start the pastorate because it came after more than two years no church had called him.
 Let me share a bit of background.

 In 1979, he lost his chaplaincy work with a Christian school.
-He and my mum, who was teaching Kindergarten at the same school, complained about injustice and corrupt practice.
+He and my mum, who was teaching Kindergarten at the same school, complained about injustice and corrupt practices.
 As a result, they both lost their job.

 My dad’s advocacy caused negative reactions from some influential Baptist denomination leaders.
 So, he found it very difficult to get a call from a church.